BhargavBhandari90/comment-mention/readme.txt

 Now you can enable user mention functionality in post comments without using BuddyPress plugin.

-This plugin is useful for those who wanted to enable mention on their blog site.
+This plugin is useful for those who wants to enable mention on their blog site.

 What this plugin does?
 Just wring username followed by '@' in comment box.
 It will send the email to mentioned user.